Think Ectopic - Saving Lives Together

 We can only hope to effect change by collaborating with healthcare professionals.
 It is vital for us to engage with professionals who would be using these resources to ensure that we provide what they need and will be of use.
 We have worked with clinical teams from the very start of this project and will continue to engage at every step.

-The resources page linked below is for healthcare professionals that are currently participating in pilot sites for our Think Ectopic campaign.
+The resources page linked below is for healthcare professionals that are participating in our Think Ectopic campaign.
+To join and become a Think Ectopic champion, please complete the above form and we will be in touch soon.